 Here you see the traffic zipping past, and appreciate how nice it is to be in this safe place, perhaps a light breeze muffling sound and a birdsong accompanying your breathing.
 Nod hello to friendly strangers or stop for a quick exchange with old friends.

 Dogs and their owners alike enjoy the Ring Road.
-I saw a pandemic puppy in training the other day—its exuberant leaping leash-pull reminded me of the painting “Dynamism of a Dog on a Leash” by Giacomo Balla, which you can check out when the new Buffalo AKG Art Museum opens in spring 2023.
+I saw a pandemic puppy in training the other day—its exuberant leaping leash-pull reminded me of the painting “Dynamism of a Dog on a Leash” by Giacomo Balla, which you can check out at the Buffalo AKG Art Museum.

 Speaking of dogs and art, round the bend as the Ring Road curves along Parkside Avenue and its array of comfortable homes, right across from the Parkside Lodge sign, observe the striking bronze statue on your left.
 Indian Hunter depicts a man clutching a bow and arrow with one hand, and the other on his hunting dog.
 What is this doing here?
 It is in fact a replica of a statue found in Central Park (mid-Park at 66th Street, if you find yourself in Manhattan).
 It was the first work which the American artist, John Quincy Adams Ward, contributed to Central Park.
 Dedicated in 1869, it is one of the oldest pieces of outdoor art on display in the Park.
 Ella Spencer Darr commissioned the replica for the City of Buffalo in memory of her husband Marcus M. Darr.